 I wanted to recreate those flavors I remembered loving so much, but geez – I sure didn’t want to spend my whole evening doing dishes!

 Then one day it hit me: sheet pan dinner to the rescue!
-Baking everything together on one pan was the perfect solution – truly worked like a charm.
+(Same easy-peasy concept as I used with my Sheet Pan Shrimp Fajitas.)
+Baking everything together on one pan is the perfect solution – truly works like a charm.
 The flavors are all still just as bold and delicious as I remember … and cleanup is a total breeze!

 Juicy, succulent chicken is nestled amongst redskin potatoes, all slathered with rosemary and a little olive oil.
 Already a great start, right?!?
 But then, in the last few minutes of baking, the chicken gets all gussied up with an incredible topping of Italian cheeses, sun-dried tomatoes and garlic.